roipeker/one-click-hugo-cms/site/content/products.md

 ---
-title: Our Coffee
+title: Nuestro cafe
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
+  Esto esta muy bueno!.
 Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
+    - image: /img/illustrations/coffee-gear.svg
+      text: >
+        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/illustrations/coffee.svg
       text: >
         We sell green and roasted coffee beans that are sourced directly from